Lemoncode/simple-jest/02 Testing Actions/readme.md

 +     .mockResolvedValue([]);
 ```

-- So far so good, now let's check the we got the memberreuqestcompleted
+- So far so good, now let's check the we got the memberequestcompleted
   action in our mockstore pending to be processed

 ```typescript